Infinite Reduction of Divisors on Metric Graphs

-We begin by answering Matthew Baker and Ye Luo's question of whether the greedy reduction algorithm for metric graphs also terminates after a finite number of iterations.
-The answer, as we will see, is a resounding no. To this effect, we will provide an example which demonstrates that we can model the Euclidean algorithm in this context and therefore, by taking our input to be a pair of incommensurable numbers, obtain a run of the greedy reduction algorithm which does not terminate in finite time.
+We can always reduce by performing any maximal legal firings we wish.
+If this process terminates, we know by uniqueness that we have reached the $q$-reduced divisor equivalent to $D$.
+In the case of discrete graphs, it is clear that this process will terminate.
+We begin by providing a negative answer to Matthew Baker and Ye Luo's question of whether the greedy reduction algorithm for metric graphs also terminates after a finite number of iterations \cite{Baker3.5}.
+To this effect, we will provide an example which demonstrates that we can model the Euclidean algorithm in this context and therefore, by taking our input to be a pair of incommensurable numbers, obtain a run of the greedy reduction algorithm which does not terminate in finite time.